-If you had a go at Monday’s Discovering Where quiz, on islands and island groups, you will hopefully have discovered the location of the Scilly Isles.
-At just over 25 miles beyond Land’s End in Cornwall, they contain the most southerly point in the British Isles.
+At just over 25 miles beyond Land’s End in Cornwall, the Scilly Isles contain the most southerly point in the British Isles.

 The Scilly Isles are largely made of granite rock.
 This is an igneous rock, which means that it formed when liquid rock cooled down and solidified.
 It wasn’t a volcano.
 The liquid rock stayed underneath the ground surface and cooled relatively slowly, allowing crystals to form.

 This is one piece of rock, but can you see 3 different colours in it?
 There are at least 3 different types of crystals in there.
 The white and pink colours are quartz and feldspar, while the tiny black pieces are crystals of mica.